 Which Discover cards are best for balance transfers?

-If you already have the popular Discover it Cash Back card, you might not be aware that it offers 14 months of 0% APR on balance transfers if you get that balance transferred within a certain time frame after opening your account.
-You’ll pay a 3% balance fee, which is standard, and you’ll also get the benefit of 14 months of 0% APR on purchases.
+If you already have the popular Discover it®Cash Back card, you might not be aware that it offers 14 months of 0% APR on balance transfers if you get that balance transferred within a certain time frame after opening your account.
+You’ll pay a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*, and you’ll also get the benefit of 14 months of 0% APR on purchases.
 After the intro period ends, the standard APR is a variable 14.24% – 25.24%.
 (If you’ve had your Discover it Cash Back card for a while and are no longer eligible for that offer, you’ll still be able to transfer a balance — follow the steps listed above to see which offers are currently available.)

 Plus, you’ll be eligible to participate in the Discover it Cash Back rewards program.
 Upon enrollment each quarter, you’ll earn 5% cash back on quarterly rotating categories such as gas stations, Lyft and Uber, and Amazon, for up to $1,500 in purchases per quarter; 1% cash back on all other purchases; and Discover will match all the cash you earn during your first year as a cardholder.